Failed to install Android.apk on device

 6. Now try to run the Application, it should work without throwing any console errors!

-If none of the above works for you!!
-Then try to reboot your device, or if on emulator, close it and re-launch.
-You can also try to kill the adb services under Task Manager (Activity Monitor if on Mac OS X) and try.
+If none of the above works for you, then try to reboot your device, or if on the emulator, close it and re-launch.
+You can also try to kill the ADB services under Task Manager (Activity Monitor if on Mac OS X) and try.

 Android Emulator Timeout Error